Quick Links

 The teaching and learning of art at St Mark’s provides children with the opportunities and skills to respond freely to inspiration, experiences and knowledge of the world around them.
 Through this, the children learn to make informed judgements and aesthetic decisions.
 We recognise art as a fundamental means of personal expression and encourage children to value their own and others’ creative contributions and achievements.

-At St Mark's, teachers support children's artistic journeys through the Access Art Primary Art Curriculum which is knowledge-rich, and pupils will learn a wide range of skills, and show clear progression and growth.
+At St Mark's, teachers support children's artistic journeys through an enquiry approach based on the Access Art Primary Art Curriculum which is knowledge-rich.

 EYFS